bheal521/blog/content/2014-04-03-preliminary-pitchfork-review-findings.md

 The following Python code shows how BeautifulSoup reads in a web page, turns it into *soup*, and then searches through the HTML tags until it gets to the node of interest.
 I've found using the Chrome browser's developer tools is an awesome way to sift through a site's source HTML to figure out where the information you're interested in scraping lives.

-	:::Python
+	:::python
-	import urllib2 #this package is also needed to read in the website and grab the HTML from bs4 import BeautifulSoup
+	#this package is also needed to read in the website and grab the HTML
+	import urllib2
+	from bs4 import BeautifulSoup
 	baseurl= "http://pitchfork.com/reviews/albums/19075-cloud-nothings-here-and-nowhere-else/"
 	page = urllib2.urlopen(baseurl).read()